Next: Entropy

 .
 Likewise, let the

-system have energy and adjustable
+have energy

 external parameters